vicfriedman/vicfriedman.github.com/source/_posts/2013-06-27-sql-indexes.markdown

 ***In my last post, I mentioned that `unique` is a reserved word in SQL because of indexes.*** But to be totally honest, that was the first time I'd even heard of indexes.
 So I did some more research...and they're actually pretty cool.

 __Basically, an index is a special lookup for tables in a database that are used__ to speed up data retrieval, aka quicker queries using `WHERE` and `SELECT` clauses.
 In even simpler terms, it's a pointer to specific data.
-Only downside istha it's slows down data inputs with `UPDATE` and `INSERT` clauses.
+Only downside is that it slows down data inputs with `UPDATE` and `INSERT` clauses.
 Also, indexes can be created or dropped easily, and will have no effect on the code.

 __So first things first, you want to create an index.
-This process is incredible simple:__
+This process is incredibly simple:__
       CREATE INDEX index_name
       on table_name (column_name);